strands-project/strands_ui/robblog/README.md

 # Example

 The following example (also available [in full here](https://github.com/strands-project/strands_ui/blob/hydro-devel/robblog/scripts/robblog_example.py)) adds a few entries to the datacentre then serves them.
+Once you've run this go to [http://localhost:4040](http://localhost:4040) and you should see the blog entries.

 ```python
 #!/usr/bin/env python